wolfadex/fluent-web/docs/index.md

 # Framework Support

 The great thing about fluent-web being a web component is that we can use it in any front end framework or language that supports web components.
-The [demo](https://wolfadex.github.io/fluent-web/) is written in [Elm](https://elm-lang.org/), and there are additional [examples](../example) in [Svelte](https://svelte.dev/) and vanilla html & javascript.
+The [demo](https://wolfadex.github.io/fluent-web/) is written in [Elm](https://elm-lang.org/), and there are additional [examples](https://github.com/wolfadex/fluent-web/tree/master/example) built in [Svelte](https://svelte.dev/) and vanilla html & javascript.

 I hope that this project can help to reduce the amount of time spent re-implementing localization across every front end framework.